erwindeg/loom-example/presentation/slides.md

 <!--
 JDK Enhancement Proposals
 Project Loom is an OpenJDK project that aims to add high-throughput lightweight concurrency and new programming models on the Java platform.
-It consists of two main parts:\
+It consists of two main parts:
 - Virtual Threads
 - Structural Concurrency

+Will look at both what this means for us
 -->

 ---